JarateKing/CleanTF2plus/TROUBLESHOOTING.md

 steam\steamapps\common\Team Fortress 2\tf\custom\CleanTF2plus
 ```

+## Warnings

+> When I run it, I get a warning saying things might not work

+This is a potential issue with running batch files on your computer, most likely.
+While (hopefully) things should generate fine, you might find things getting generated even though you never selected them.
+There is no current fix for this, other than deleting and removing things that were wrongly generated.

 ## Grainey textures

 > When I enable flat textures, instead of being one color they are lots of lines and grainey textures